-The roads and circulation plan, presented on the previous page, highlights the recommended non-motorized pathway system improvements.
+The roads and circulation plan, highlights the recommended non-motorized pathway system improvements.
 Note that the Plan shows the location of planned road and non-motorized pathway improvements.
 The proposed improvements and guidelines are intended to be general in nature.
 The exact location of improvements and nature of the specifications will be determined as the improvements are built based on existing conditions in the vicinity and the engineering details of the specific project.